Publish via WebRTC/WHIP

 If you are not sure about the WebRTC Input or WHIP URL pattern, create a [Managed Stream] in the Web Console and check it under the [URLs] tab.

-Adjust additional settings as needed in [Audio], [Video], and other tabs, then click [OK] to return to the main OBS window.
+If needed, adjust additional settings in tabs such as [Audio] and [Video], then click [OK] to return to the OBS main screen.

 [Option B] Publish using the OvenPlayer Demo